debbie-herridge/hawksbill-heroes/README.md

 - Learn what the charity is doing to help.
 - Be able to contribute to the cause.
 - Purchase merchandise to help.
+- Donate to the cause.

 #### Returning users
 Returning users are able to log in and:
 - See previous orders.
 - Make new orders with ease.
+- View total donations on their dashboard.
+- Review the products.

 ### Design
 The design is minimilistic with many photos of the turtles to showcase their beauty.
 The colour scheme is colour picked from the images, with the header and footer being a green/blue tone to match the water and the soft beige background body matching the turtles body.
 It represents the clear shallow waters of Hawaii and envokes a calming reaction from the user.